-Each dot in the chart below was a member of the Senate in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Montoya is shown as a purple triangle. (analysis methodology)
+Montoya is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Montoya sponsored bills primarily in these issue areas:

 Taxation (16%) Government Operations and Politics (16%) Private Legislation (13%) Labor and Employment (12%) Public Lands and Natural Resources (12%) Armed Forces and National Security (12%) Social Welfare (10%) Agriculture and Food (9%)

 Some of Montoya’s most recently sponsored bills include...

 - S. 3812 (94th): A bill to grant a Federal charter to the American GI Forum ...